List of Marvel Comics characters: P: Pulsar

 Pulsar, originally code-named Impulse, is a member of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 An energy being in a containment suit, Pulsar is capable of flight and the projection of energy blasts.
-(Like many original members of the Imperial Guard, Pulsar is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Wildfire.)
+Like many original members of the Imperial Guard, Pulsar is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Wildfire.

-Impulse was amongst the first of the Imperial Guard encountered by the team of superhuman mutants known as the X-Men who sought to rescue the Princess Lilandra from her insane brother emperor D'Ken.
-Following the orders of their emperor, the Guard clashed with the X-Men on a nameless Shi'ar Empire planet and were on the verge of winning when the band of interstellar freebooters known as the Starjammers arrived to turn the tide of battle in the X-Men's favor.
+Impulse was amongst the first of the Imperial Guard encountered by the team of superhuman mutants known as the X-Men who sought to rescue Shi'ar empress Lilandra Neramani from her brother D'Ken.
+Following their emperor's orders, the Guard clashed with the X-Men on a nameless Shi'ar Empire planet and were on the verge of winning when the band of interstellar freebooters known as the Starjammers arrived to turn the tide of battle in the X-Men's favor.
 After the battle, Lilandra takes over as Majestrix, and the Guard swears allegiance to her.

-He is with the Guard when they come into conflict with a rogue Space Knight named Pulsar and an alien named Tyreseus.
-After a large battle which also involves Rom and other Space Knights — which leads to the deaths of four new Guardsman — Pulsar and Tyreseus are defeated.

-Impulse is again part of the mission during Operation: Galactic Storm, an intergalactic war between the Shi'ar and the Kree.
-The Imperial Guard are integral to the Sh'iar creating a massive super weapon — the "Nega-Bomb" — using Kree artifacts, including the original Captain Marvel's Nega-Bands, which the Guard steals from the dead hero's tomb.
-This bomb is capable of devastating an area equivalent to that of the Kree Empire (which is supposedly located throughout the Large Magellanic Cloud).
-Ultimately, the Nega Bomb device is successfully detonated, devastating the Kree Empire, with billions dying instantaneously (98% of the Kree population).
-The Shi'ar annex the remnants of the Kree Empire, with Deathbird becoming viceroy of the Kree territories.